 Gigya's Web SDK, REST API and SDKs API calls should be made over HTTPS (SSL).
 Using HTTPS ensures that no one can eavesdrop on the data passed between the server and your user's browser.
 You should always use HTTPS with Gigya APIs.

 You can use a simple script that determines whether the page is being served over HTTP or HTTPS, so as to dynamically construct the script that loads Gigya's Web SDK.

-The social login process requires the user to login to one of the providers supported by Gigya.
-Obviously this process has to happen on the client side, which means there is a risk that a malicious user will try to tamper with the data sent from the client to the server.
+The social login process requires the user to successfully login to one of the providers supported by Gigya.
+Obviously, this process has to happen on the client side, which means there is a risk that a malicious user will try to tamper with the data sent from the client to the server.
 The most important piece of data is the UID, which is used to authenticate the user and log him/her into your system.
 Gigya uses HMAC-SHA1 digital signatures to prevent tampering with the UID and therefore it is crucial to validate the signature before logging the user in based on the UID coming from the browser.

 Refer to the Social Login documentation, for a complete overview of the social login flow and the signature verification within it.